-The deadline for grant applications is January each year.
-Agencies that qualify are scheduled for a grant hearing with the Crusade Advisory Panel of ministers during March or April.
-Every agency requesting funds must meet with the panel to explain their grant needs and answer questions.
+- Winter/Spring: Agencies that qualify are scheduled for a grant hearing with the Crusade Advisory Panel (listed below).
+Every agency requesting funds must meet with the panel to explain their grant needs and to answer questions.

-Final grant determinations are made after Crusade Weekend (the first full weekend in June).
+- June: Final grant determinations are made after Crusade Weekend.

 WHAS Crusade for Children